kevinvictor4261-design/webhook-prototype/JOURNAL.md

 | *Aug 18, 12:45 PM* | `127.0.0.1:8000` infinite loading in browser | Windows network loopback behavior | Switched to `http://localhost:8000` and updated Uvicorn host flag. |
 ## Personal Reflection & Learning Outcomes

-> "I have been able to try and do the task while learning as I go.
+> I have been able to try and do the task while learning as I go.
 I have learned Git commands and Python commands and applied them practically.
-My project may not be perfect, but I have gained significant hands-on experience and understanding from completing this task."
+My project may not be perfect, but I have gained significant hands-on experience and understanding from completing this task.